mitudinh12/flash_card/README.md

 persistence.xml: Configures the Java Persistence API (JPA) settings.
 It specifies the JPA provider (Hibernate) and contains database connection settings and other persistence-related configurations.

-### This setup ensures a streamlined and efficient development workflow for contributors to the Flashcard Application.
+### This setup ensures a streamlined and efficient development workflow for contributors to the SuperFlash Application.